Indeed... why... well,

 Delve into the various pages as within them you will find links to other content which will take you even deeper into a topic.
 Don’t be afraid to ask questions via the contact page.
 Easier still is visit me on my Facebook Page (up the page on the right) and you will get answered more quickly ;)

-Like I said I am an antique dealer, my expertise and love being furniture first - but how can one avoid the rest?
+Like I said I was an antique dealer, (pssst, I have never met a truely retired dealer yet) my expertise and love being furniture first - but how can one avoid the rest?

 I have spent hours, days, weeks researching pieces of glass, porcelain and paintings I have bought to resell - sometimes one gets lucky and just falls over the information - oftentimes one sells something still wondering who made it or where it came from.